-- NUR 556, Applied Clinical Management - Choose any one of the specialty nursing courses: NUR 547, Chronic Illness across the Lifespan NUR 568, Advanced Critical Care Concepts NUR 588, Quality of Life at End of Life - NUR 599: Capstone Practicum is designed as a final synthesis course to be taken near the end of the student's course of study. - NUR 565, NUR 566 and NURNIP 565 are designed as a role practicum, and students should have completed the theory courses associated with the concentration prior to registering for the practicum.
+- NUR 599: Capstone Practicum is designed as a final synthesis course to be taken near the end of the student's course of study. - NUR 565, NUR 566 and NURNIP 565 are designed as a role practicum, and students should have completed the theory courses associated with the concentration prior to registering for the practicum.